 Coding requires strong logic and problem solving skills and once you develop them, you’ll be able to apply them to all areas of your life.
 It also teaches you to find creative solutions to problems, hones your attention to detail, and encourages you to use your imagination, be imaginative, and build new things.
 If you love the thrill of solving problems, or the feeling of building and creating something new, learning to code is right up your alley.
 (Worried that it might not be for you because you hate math?
 Well, don't worry - that's a myth.
 You don't need to be good at math to learn how to code beautiful, responsive websites from scratch!)

 If you’ve got a side gig or passion project that you’ve created a web presence for, this one’s for you.
 Learning to code will empower you to create a compelling, user-friendly website that lets you tell your story exactly the way you want, without having to pay for someone else to do it.
 It’s better for your branding, your customer experience, and your bottom line.

 5. You just might find your calling, and an awesome new career.

 Tech jobs are some of the best-paying, most stable jobs available today, and they can offer great flexibility and opportunity for growth.
 Taking a coding course to build some basic skills might just be the first step you take on the path to starting a new career that changes your life - because you just might like it more than you expected.
 Ready to dive in and start learning?
-HackerYou’s Part-Time Web Development courses are perfect for beginners.
+HackerYou’s Continuing Education Web Development courses are perfect for beginners.
 Apply today to get started.